 What to do in Asheville in November: 13 Fun Ideas

-1. Enjoy the Last Stretch of Asheville’s Fall Color in Early November
+1. Enjoy Asheville’s Fall Color in Early November

 Although the best time to visit the Asheville area for fall foliage is October (color tends to peak in mid to late October, depending on Mother Nature), fall colors can be spotted until early November in lower elevations.
 This includes the city of Asheville, Biltmore Village, and the North Carolina Arboretum, three of the best places in Asheville to see the leaves change.